-2. Listen to Audio Books
+2. Listen to Audiobooks

-If you are one of those teachers or parents who spends hours each day reading aloud to your kids, you will be so relieved when you start using audio books and give yourself a much needed break.
-The library is my favorite place to find a great selection of free audiobooks.
+If you are one of those teachers or parents who spend hours each day reading aloud to your kids, you will be so relieved when you start using audiobooks and give yourself a much-needed break.

 3. Teach to Others

-Your auditory learner will require more verbal explanation of things to fully comprehend the lessons taught.
-Auditory learners will need to first hear the information then follow up with spoken directions.
+Your auditory learner will require more verbal explanations of things to fully comprehend the lessons taught.
+Auditory learners will need to first hear the information and then follow up with spoken directions.

 Using multisensory teaching strategies will benefit the auditory learner the most.